3. Planning RTW

 Hours

-Typically, a return to work program commences with part-time hours to reduce fatigue, with gradual upgrading over time.
-It is also best to avoid consecutive days of work (e.g., working Monday/Wednesday/Friday initially).
-Upgrading to pre-injury hours, particularly if the client worked full-time prior to the injury may take an extended period particularly if fatigue is present and it may eventuate that maintaining part-time hours long term is the better goal.
+Typically, a return to work program commences with part-time hours to manage fatigue, with gradual upgrading over time.
+It may be best to avoid consecutive days of work initially. .
+Upgrading to pre-injury hours, particularly if the client worked full-time prior to the injury, may take an extended period of time.
+Some clients find they need to amend their long term goal to part-time work. .

 Compensatory strategies

-Compensatory strategies allow clients with cognitive impairment to operate more independently.
+Compensatory strategies allow clients with physical, cognitive, behavioural or psychological impairments to operate more independently.
 General strategies for return to work include:

 • Commence working part-time and gradually increase hours of work